 Tuen Mun Hospital announces case of larvae being found in patient's wound

-During a nursing procedure for a bed-bound 62-year-old male neurosurgery patient, the clinical team of TMH found several larvae around the wound of his tracheostomy tube and left ear on September 24 and 25 respectively.
-Wound cleaning was performed immediately and the larvae were sent to the laboratory of the Department of Clinical Pathology for tests.
-Detailed clinical examinations by a doctor from the Department of Ear, Nose and Throat were also arranged for the patient immediately with bronchoscopy and computed tomography scanning.
-Repeated examinations by the clinical team showed no evidence that the incident had brought about extra health risk for the patient.
+The clinical team of the Department of Neurosurgery at TMH last Saturday (June 10) found several larvae in a 52-year-old female patient's neck and near the wound of her tracheostomy tube during a nursing procedure.
+The patient had received a neurosurgery operation earlier and is bed-bound with ventilator support.
+Wound cleaning was performed right away and the larvae were sent to the laboratory of the Department of Clinical Pathology for tests.
+Detailed clinical examinations by a doctor from the Department of Ear, Nose and Throat were also arranged for the patient immediately with repeated bronchoscopy and computed tomography scanning.
+No other larvae were found after repeated examinations by the clinical team and no health risk has been brought to the patient by this incident.

-TMH emphasised that the clinical team will change the gauze around the patient's tracheostomy every few hours for hygiene purposes.
+TMH emphasises that the clinical team normally changes the gauze around the patient's tracheostomy every few hours in order to maintain its hygiene.
+No abnormality was found during the last gauze changing procedure.
 The patient is now in stable condition and the medical team of TMH will continue to provide appropriate treatment to the patient.
-The medical team has explained the incident to the patient's family and will continue to render necessary support.
+The medical team and patient relations officers have explained the incident to the patient's family and will continue to render necessary support.

 Laboratory tests performed by a microbiologist of TMH confirmed that the larvae were larvae of Sacrophaga, which is a kind of common fly in Hong Kong.
 Adult flies may breed larvae on wounds and subsequently cause infections.

-Pest control is scheduled to be performed monthly in the ward concerned and the last pest control service was carried out on September 22.
-After the incident, the contractor was requested to perform additional pest control services at TMH and ward areas.
+Pest control is scheduled to be performed monthly in the ward concerned and the last pest control service was performed on May 19.
+After the incident, the contractor was ordered to perform additional pest control services at TMH and ward areas.
 TMH has also checked all insect trap lights placed in the hospital, and found no obvious increase in the number of insects trapped.
-TMH reported the incident to the government departments concerned and urged relevant hospital departments and service contractors to maintain a high standard of hygiene in order to prevent the breeding of mosquitoes and insects.
+TMH has reported the incident to the government departments concerned and has urged the hospital's service contractors to maintain a high standard of hygiene in order to prevent the breeding of mosquitoes and insects.

 - Treat all wounds immediately and dress them properly to avoid breeding of larvae;